 Restaurant Visa Sponsorship Jobs in Virginia

 Restaurant visa sponsorship jobs in Virginia are concentrated in the Northern Virginia corridor, where chains like Darden Restaurants and large hotel-restaurant groups operate across Arlington, Alexandria, and Tysons.
-The Washington D.C. proximity drives high-volume hiring, particularly for chefs, kitchen managers, and food service supervisors seeking H-2B or H-1B sponsorship.
+The Washington D.C. proximity drives high-volume hiring, particularly for chefs, kitchen managers, and food service supervisors seeking H-2B visa or H-1B visa sponsorship.

-See All Restaurant Jobs
+Find Restaurant Jobs

 Overview